-This week, the poor status of nutritional health of children in northern Nigeria got public attention.
-According to a media report monitored by HealthNewsNG.com, more than 32,000 children between the ages of six months and 59 months are likely to die in Jigawa State as a result of acute malnutrition.
+The poor status of nutritional health of children in northern Nigeria regularly gets public attention.
+According to media reports monitored by HealthNewsNG.com, more than 32,000 children between the ages of six months and 59 months are likely to die in Jigawa State as a result of acute malnutrition.

-According to a nutrition specialist of the United Nations Children’s Emergency Fund (Unicef), Philomena Irene, some 165,000 severely malnourished children in the state were likely to die this year if left without treatment.
+A nutrition specialist with the United Nations Children’s Emergency Fund (UNICEF), Philomena Irene revealed that some 165,000 severely malnourished children in the state were likely to die this year if left without treatment.